 "Net changes in fair value of financial assets and financial liabilities at fair value through profit or loss" includes all realised and unrealised fair value changes and foreign exchange differences, but excludes realised gains or losses on derivative financial liabilities and interest and dividend income.
-Net realised gains / losses on investments at fair value through profit or loss are recognised when the de-recognition criteria for financial assets are met.
-Gains or losses are recognised when persuasive evidence exists, usually in the form of a sale agreement, that the significant risks and rewards of ownership have transferred to the buyer, recovery of the consideration is probable, there is no continuing management involvement with the investment, and the amount of gain or loss can be measured reliably.
+Net realised gains or losses on investments at fair value through profit or loss are recognised when the de-recognition criteria for financial assets are met.
+Gains or losses are recognised when persuasive evidence exists demonstrating that: (i) the significant risks and rewards of ownership have transferred to the buyer; (ii) recovery of the consideration is probable; (iii) there is no continuing management involvement with the investment; and (iv) the amount of gain or loss can be measured reliably.